 The refund schedule is based on weeks of attendance.
 For refund purposes, a week begins on the Monday at the start of the semester's first scheduled classes.

-Withdrawal within first week
+Withdrawal within first week 100% refund

-Withdrawal within second week
+Withdrawal within second week 80% refund

-Withdrawal within third week
+Withdrawal within third week 60% refund

-Withdrawal within fourth week
+Withdrawal within fourth week 40% refund

-Withdrawal within fifth week

-Withdrawal within fifth week

-Withdrawal within fifth week
+Withdrawal within fifth week no refund